Where We Be

 already lapping up the beach.
 Soon the beach will be submerged for another twelve hours.

-grinding against each other as each wave receded.
-No wonder the stones are so round!
+and we could hear thousands of stones grinding against each other as each wave receded.

-At the Parkway Interpretive Center we hiked over the pedestrian suspension bridge crossing the Big Salmon River
+At the Parkway Interpretive Center, we hiked over the pedestrian suspension bridge crossing the Big Salmon River

-The end of the road -- for now -- but eventually it will continue all the way to Fundy National Park some 40 miles
+The end of the road -- for now -- but eventually it will continue all the way to Fundy National

-(12 km) long one-way, but the winding route packs in plenty of fine overlooks and pleasant hiking trails.
+long one-way, but the winding route packs in plenty of fine overlooks and pleasant hiking trails.

 Fundy Trail Parkway -- New Brunswick